gkaykck/canary/Readme.md

 Kanarya is simply canary in Turkish.
 The bird is selected because one of my main goal is keeping this library as small and lean as possible.

+## Philosophy

+Kanarya has a little different goals then other projects for it's size when it comes to prograaming style.
+In kanarya, there is no magic.
+Everything is written with so much unnecessary crap...

 # Contribution

 Contributions are welcome.
 I am trying to keep everything in canary.php file at the moment.
 Just put up a pr request.